Sign in

 History of Shredding Machines

-If you are considering heating your home with oil, it is important to factor in the high cost of oil when making your decision.
-You may want to consider other heating options, such as natural gas or electricity, which are more affordable.
+When considering heating your home with oil, it's important to factor in the high cost.
+You might want to consider other heating options, such as natural gas or electricity, which are more affordable.

 Is an oil heating system being phased out?